alerad/sm-polling/README.md

 A polling system for the data-driven people out there

+Works only with SQLite, feel free to modify and pull request.

-Works with SQLite and MySql.
-You need to add this to your databases.cfg
+You need to add this to your database.cfg

 "polling"
 	{